spences10/scottspence.com/copy/cookie-policy.md

 # Cookie policy

 <Small>
-  Last updated: <DateUpdated date="2023-10-05" small="true" />
+  Last updated: <DateUpdated date="2023-10-06" small="true" />
 </Small>

-Oi, Let's 'ave a Chat 'Bout Cookies, Shall We?
+Ok!
+Let's have a chat about Cookies, Shall We?

 Alright, on [scottspence.com](), I'm not all about the fuss, but there's a thing or two you should know about cookies when you're